-- Demonstrate that best value for money and outcomes are attained or the Shire; - Are compliant with relevant legislations, including the Act and Regulations; - Are recorded in compliance with the State Records Act 2000 and associated records management practices and procedures of the Shire; - Mitigate probity risk, by establishing consistent and demonstrated processes that promotes openness, transparency, fairness and equity to all potential suppliers; - Ensure that the sustainable benefits, such as environmental, social and local economic factors are considered in the overall value for money assessment; and - Are conducted in a consistent and efficient manner across the Shire and that ethical decision making is demonstrated.
+- Comply with the Act and the Regulations, other relevant legislation, Codes of Practice, Standards and the Shire's Policies and Work Directives; - Identify and manage risks arising from purchasing processes and purchasing outcomes in accordance with the Shire's Risk Management Framework; - Ensure evidence of purchasing activities are recorded in compliance with the State Records Act 2000 and associated records management practices and procedures of the Shire; - Ensure that the sustainable benefits, such as environmental, social and local economic factors are considered in the overall value for money assessment; and - Are conducted in a consistent and efficient manner across the Shire and that demonstrated ethical decision making is employed in all aspects of procurement. - Ensure confidentiality that protects commercial-in-confidence information and only releases information where appropriately approved.

-3. Ethics and Integrity
+5. Ethics and Integrity